NWS predicts several days of extremely high temperatures: What you can do to stay safe

 ● Monitor those at high risk of heat-related illness at least twice a day.
 While anyone can be affected by heat-related illness, some people at greater risk than others include including pregnant women, infants, young children, the elderly and those who work outside.

-This article originally appeared on Coshocton Tribune: Heat wave expected in Coshocton: Tips to stay safe
+This article originally appeared on The Daily Jeffersonian: Heat wave headed for Cambridge: What you can do to stay safe